Accessibility

 To accommodate people with complex communication needs, the expertise of the Paideia Foundation, which has long and proven experience in the field, was used.

-This resulted in numerous integrated tools: 35 tactile panels with explorable routes and concepts, more than 60 audio descriptions including exhibition routes, themes and artefacts, two publications in Augmentative and Alternative Communication (AAC), one in Easy to Read, online social stories and the translation of the entire audio guide into Italian Sign Language (LIS) and in International Sign (IS).
+This resulted in numerous integrated tools: 35 tactile panels with explorable routes and concepts, more than 60 audio descriptions including exhibition routes, themes and artefacts, two publications in Augmentative and Alternative Communication (AAC), one in Easy to Read, online social story and the translation of the entire audio guide into Italian Sign Language (LIS) and in International Sign (IS).
 Digital tools, such as a specific website and new audio guide in the form of a web app were instrumental in making the audio-visual content available.

 Achieving this ambitious project was made possible thanks to PNRR funding provided by the Ministry of Culture